ilifu/slurm_training_cluster/readme.md

 Then run `terraform init`, followed by `terraform plan` (to check the work to be performed) and finally `terraform apply` to create the servers.
 Note that the created of the shared cephfs disk can fail — this step requires a different port to be opened between your machine and the infrastructure (8786) — this may be possible if you can connect via a VPN.

+You will want to note down the following information:
+* the IP addresses for each of your servers (including both for the login node)
+* the shared disk

+### setup the cephfs shared access rules
+Go to the OpenStack Dashboard / Shares section.
+Find the newly created shares and in the dropdown menu click "Manage Rules".
+The "Add rule".
+Create a cephx type rule and give the "Access To" parameter a meaningful name, e.g. `cbio_training-rw`

 ### Configure your services with ansible
 Finally we use ansible to ensure everything is configured correctly.

+Now modify the `variables.json` to reflect the appropriate information in terms of host names and ceph information.
+And update the `inventory.yaml` to properly reflect host information.